-Investment banking as an industry relies on the brightest of the minds in the financial world.
+Investment Banking as an industry relies on the brightest of the minds in the financial world.
 So when the concept of “outsourcing” is discussed, it is frowned upon by some as being unreliable and low quality.
 Doing everything in-house is a matter of “Unique Selling Proposition” for the bank.

 Quality concerns around outsourcing are unfounded: Another factor that is sighted against outsourcing is quality concerns.
 I encourage you to see the work that the Top 10 global investment banks are getting done in India.
 All of the top 10 banks have an India connection.
-Some have their biggest global delivery centers or captives based out of India while others have big contracts with Indian vendors, but there is no one who thinks the quality is bad and avoids India altogether.
-Do you think this scale would have been possible with sub-standard delivering quality?
+Some have their biggest global delivery centers or captives based out of India while others have big contracts with Indian vendors, but no one thinks the quality is bad and avoids India altogether.
+Do you think this scale would have been possible with sub-standard delivery quality?
 You need to think again!!

-There are unmistakable advantages in terms of costs: The complete business case of outsourcing is built around saving costs, and it is very difficult to miss the details.
-Depending on your location in the US, Europe, the UK or Australia, outsourced analysts are cheaper in tune to 30% to 80% of the costs of onsite analysts.
+There are unmistakable advantages in terms of costs: The complete business case of outsourcing is usually built around saving costs, and it is very difficult to miss the details.
+Depending on your location in the US, Europe, the UK, or Australia, outsourced analysts are cheaper in tune to 30% to 80% of the costs of onsite analysts.
 There are further savings in terms of lower supervision time, costs of databases, skill bandwidth of the whole outsourced team as compared to a few onsite analysts and the flexibility with which new resources could be added or removed

-If you are small, you can’t do without outsourcing: It is understood that outsourcing will bring mighty savings on top of headcount in thousands.
+If you are small, you can’t do without outsourcing: It is understood that outsourcing will bring mighty savings on top of the headcounts in thousands.
 Though that is correct, there are immense benefits for small setups too.
 A small set up sometime may miss some of the critical skills that bigger banks have.
 Outsourcing plugs in that skill gap in smaller banks.
 Also with purse strings tightened for smaller banks, outsourcing sometimes is the only option for operational continuity without breaking the bank.

 Not all Investment Banking jobs are strategic: There is absolutely nothing strategic about entering expense voucher details in excel or making the fund pdf editable, but these are the jobs that still need to be done and possibly at the lowest cost.
 Outsourcing is not only an alternative but the best one for these mundane tasks.

 Selling “Outsourcing” to your clients: There is still a notion that Investment Banking clients will frown on outsourcing operations as it is perceived to be low quality.
 If a bank does everything in-house, it sends a signal that Bank has too little to do on its own.
 What advantage does it bring to do mundane jobs in-house?
 On the contrary, it’s perceived that the team is inefficient and has high maintenance costs.
 Who foots this bill?
 Your clients!!
 Say your management fees might come down by a few percentage points due to outsourcing and see the perception of outsourcing change.
 Keep the critical tasks in-house and outsource the non-critical ones.

 Assignments move at double the pace: Outsourced team acts as an extended team to the onsite team.
 With time zone differences, it is like the combined team is moving at double the pace working in the day and the night as well.
 So an assignment that would have taken 30 days to complete may see itself being finished in 15 days’ time.
 Agility does have value in the marketplace.